valensupport/valensupport.github.io/pages/batch_request.md

 ## CoreRun Application Overview

 The CoreRun Application allows clients to transmit data to Valen for scoring with the Predict predictive analytic models.
 Data is provided using a pre-defined format, contained in separate delimited files.
-The Predict Batch Application may be accessed using the InsureRight Graphical User Interface (GUI) or directly via API.
+The Predict CoreRun Application may be accessed using the InsureRight Graphical User Interface (GUI) or directly via API.

 Once initiated, the CoreRun Application validates the transmission, parses the input data from the delimited flat files, scores the data, and creates the resulting scoring data, which includes scores from each of the models and explains for the predictions in terms of influential data elements.